 San Cristobal de Las Casas is a magical fusion of the new and the old.
-Tradition is deeply ingrained in the culture of this colonial city, which you can see by the dress of the women as you walk down the street.
+Tradition is deeply ingrained in the culture of this colonial city, which you can see everywhere you go in the beautiful dress of the Indigenous women and the products sold at the markets here.

-But a new generation has come along too.
-Breathing a new energy into the city, San Cristobal now thrives on community interaction and collaboratives in the form of cafes, galleries and community events.
+But a new generation has come along too, breathing new energy into the city.
+San Cristobal has become a multicultural destination that thrives on art and community interaction in the form of cafes, galleries and community events.

 #1 Get to know San Cristobal de las Casas with the free walking tour